yag-im/infra/doc/storage.md

     brw-rw----  1 root disk      8,  16 Jul 17 18:40 sdb

-For this you may need to recreate "appstor_instance" and "appstor_volume_attach" resources: comment them in /workspaces/infra/tofu/modules/ovh/appstor.tf, update, then uncomment and update again.
+For this you may need to recreate "appstor_instance" and "appstor_volume_attach" resources: comment them in /workspaces/infra/tofu/modules/ovh/appstor.tf, update tofu, then uncomment and update again.

 ## devices